 Collaboration has become a prime focus amongst innovative companies looking to maximize productivity at their workplace.
-Oftentimes, companies now request spaces conducive to employee collaboration from their chosen office system furniture supplier.
+Often, companies now request spaces conducive to employee collaboration from their chosen office system furniture supplier.
 In turn, several trends have become in vogue when creating such spaces.

 The inclination towards collaboration at work